brennansk1/greta-ai-data-analysis/GRETA_CORE_ARCHITECTURE.md

 Each analytical component operates as an independent module with well-defined inputs and outputs.
 This allows isolated development, testing, and maintenance, enabling parallel work on different engine aspects without cascading changes.

 ### Extensibility
-The architecture employs abstract interfaces and plugin patterns, permitting addition of new data sources, statistical tests, and narrative styles without core modifications.
-Configuration-driven parameters support customization of algorithms and thresholds for different use cases.
+The architecture employs abstract interfaces and plugin patterns, permitting addition of new data sources, statistical tests (including non-parametric methods), narrative styles, and feature engineering techniques without core modifications.
+Configuration-driven parameters support customization of algorithms and thresholds for different use cases, with modular design enabling easy integration of new analytical capabilities.

 These principles ensure the Greta Core Engine remains adaptable to evolving analytical needs while maintaining stability for Phase 1 MVP deployment.